 I realized that the main driving force behind these vessels is the excitement I experience in the wake of the technical challenge I am faced with.
 This has been problematic for me, as I have personally felt a bit less compelled by work that relies on technical challenge as its main redeeming quality.
 Along with this qualm, I often encounter a time limitation while working on the vessels.
 I need approximately a month to complete one of them – two months if it’s a form that I haven’t tried before.
 In those two months, I come up with ideas for 10-15 new pieces.
 The work becomes perpetually backed up.
 All of these factors make for a questionable and frustrating process.

 I’ve had a relatively different experience with my works on paper, like my hybrid medical scan work, and my Pareidolia drawings.
 The work tends to flow at a more reasonable pace (still not fully catching up with my creative ideas, but at least having enough of a chance to expand).
 This work also holds a bit more weight in my mind.
 The ideas are more potent, so to speak.
 The two bodies of work (Vessels and Pareidolia) have been closely related, but I generally feel a little more creatively invested in Pareidolia.
 I very rarely reveal all of the things that I’m thinking about while working on this series, but I definitely feel a lot more conceptually invested in it than I do in the vessels.
-That’s not to say that I won’t continue using a variety of media for my work, but I think that this recent change in attitude will change the work.
-My “serious” work requires a lot of creative energy, while other things that could also be construed as somewhat creative (Cooking?
+That’s not to say that I won’t continue using a variety of media, but I think that this recent change in attitude will also change the work.
+My work requires a lot of creative energy, while other creative things (Cooking?
 Writing this journal entry?) are not as intense.
-The vessels, with their emphasis on technical ability, have fallen somewhere in between.
+The vessels, with their requirement of technical skill, have fallen somewhere in between for me.